kredix-xypher/PC-OPTIMIZATION-SUITE/EULA.md

 ## 2. LICENSE GRANT
 We grant you a **non-exclusive, non-transferable, revocable** license to:
 - Use the Software for personal/non-commercial purposes
-- Install on up to 3 Windows devices you own
+- Install on Windows devices you own

 ## 3. RESTRICTIONS
 You **MAY NOT**: